Jätkäsaari: As a cargo harbour

-Jätkäsaari into a residential area
+As a residential area

 The entire Jätkäsaari area has an area of over 100 hectares.
 The part of the island north of Laivapojankuja was converted into a residential area already in the 1990s as part of the construction project of Ruoholahti, and at the same time the Ruoholahti canal was dug, making the area into an island once again.
 The most part of Jätkäsaari still remained in use for the harbour.

+In 2006, a layer of sediment about half a metre thick was found in the seafloor in front of Jätkäsaari containing large concentrations of tributyltin, hazardous to the marine life.
+It was determined to have accumulated from a special coating used on ships.
+The contaminated layer was removed by way of dredging.

-When the cargo ship harbour had moved to Vuosaari in November 2008, Jätkäsaari started to be rebuilt into a new district with 18 thousand inhabitants and 6 thousand jobs as part of the Länsisatama construction project in 2010.
-The first houses were constructed once the soil had been cleaned and streets had been built.
-The automated vacuum collection system Rööri was also built in the area in early 2014.
+After the container port moved to Vuosaari in November 2008, Jätkäsaari begun to be rebuilt into a new district with 18 thousand inhabitants and 6 thousand jobs as part of the Länsisatama construction project in 2010.
+The first buildings were constructed once the soil had been cleaned and streets had been built.
+An automated vacuum collection system Rööri started operation in early 2014.

 The old Huutokonttori building, originally built as an employment office for sailors, has been converted into a fire station and also serves as the Jätkäsaari information centre and library.
 The flagship store of the Verkkokauppa.com chain and the Finland head office of Tallink Silja are also located next to the West Harbour.
 The 16-floor Clarion Hotel Helsinki was opened in October 2016.

-Construction of the area will continue to the end of the 2020s.
-There are plans to build about 300 new apartments, a swimming pool and exercise spaces in the old Bunkkeri building originally built as a warehouse for the cargo ship harbour.
+Plans exist to build about 300 new apartments, a swimming hall and sport facilities in Bunkkeri, an old warehouse of the cargo ship harbour.
+In 2023, the city moved to withdraw from the contract, citing not being able to find an investor for the project.
 In 2019 there were plans to build a new parking garage, a new sports centre and a 24-floor Royal Center hotel in Jätkäsaari, construction of which started in early 2020.
-The Swedish-speaking city block Kvarteret Victoria was also built in the area.
+A primarily Swedish-speaking block named Kvarteret Victoria was also built in the area.

-A layer of sediment about half a metre thick was found at the bottom of the sea in front of Jätkäsaari, containing large concentrations of tributyltin, hazardous to the marine life.

-As a concert stage
+As a concert venue

-The pop singer-songwriter Madonna performed on an open field in Jätkäsaari on 6 August 2009 as part of her Sticky & Sweet Tour.
-85 thousand tickets to the concert were sold, making it the largest for-pay concert ever held in the Nordic countries.
-The surrounding air and maritime space were closed as a safety precaution during the evening and the night.
+American pop singer-songwriter Madonna performed at the site of the former container harbour in Jätkäsaari on 6 August 2009 as part of her Sticky & Sweet Tour.
+Over 85,000 tickets were sold, making it the largest for-pay concert ever held in the Nordic countries.
+Surrounding air and maritime space were closed for the event, a move usually reserved for matters of national security at the time.